angelodel80/ClaviusLemmata/README.md

 ClaviusLemmata
 ==============

-repository for Clavius Lemmatization project
+Repository for Clavius Lemmatization project

 A bare lemmatization process using Hunpos and Perseus lexicon